Home > HVAC > Humid Air Conditioning: Why It Struggles & What to Do

 You can’t change the weather in Winston-Salem, but you can make sure your air conditioner is ready to handle it.
 An AC system that’s well-cared-for is your best defense against that thick, humid air.
 Regular maintenance keeps your system running efficiently, helps it remove moisture from the air more effectively, and prevents surprise breakdowns on the hottest day of the year.
 Think of it as setting your AC up for success.
 By focusing on a few key areas, you can ensure your home stays cool and comfortable all summer long.
 These simple steps make a huge difference in how your system performs and can even lower your energy bills.
 Taking care of your residential HVAC system is one of the smartest things you can do as a homeowner.

-Change Your Air Filters Consistently
+Don’t Forget to Change Your Air Filter

 One of the easiest and most effective maintenance tasks is changing your air filter regularly.
 A dirty air filter blocks airflow, forcing your system to work much harder to pull in air.
 When airflow is restricted, your AC can’t cool your home or remove humidity as well as it should.
 During our humid summers, it’s a good idea to check your filter every 30 days.
 A fresh, clean filter allows for maximum airflow, which helps your system run smoothly and efficiently.
 This simple habit keeps your indoor air cleaner and takes a significant strain off your air conditioner, helping it perform its best when you need it most.

-Schedule a Professional Tune-Up
+Why a Professional Tune-Up Matters

 While changing filters is a great DIY task, some things are best left to a professional.
 Scheduling regular checkups with an HVAC technician is crucial for your system’s health and longevity.
 During a tune-up, a technician will clean essential parts, check refrigerant levels, confirm your thermostat is calibrated correctly, and balance the airflow.
 These adjustments ensure every component is working together perfectly to combat the summer heat and humidity.
 Investing in one of our Service Maintenance Programs helps prevent unexpected breakdowns and keeps your system running at peak efficiency, saving you money and stress in the long run.

-Check Your Ductwork and Insulation
+Inspect Your Ductwork and Insulation

 Your air conditioner could be in perfect shape, but if your ductwork is leaky, you’re losing a lot of that cool, dry air to your attic or crawlspace.
 Fixing leaks in your air ducts can greatly improve your AC’s ability to cool and dehumidify your home, especially in houses older than 10 years.
 Similarly, poor insulation and air leaks around windows and doors let humid air inside, adding to your AC’s workload.
 Improving your home’s insulation and sealing any air leaks reduces the strain on your HVAC system, allowing it to cool your living space more effectively instead of wasting energy.